About the Program

 Fall classes begin on August 25, 2014.

-- Registration for Fall 2014 will begin April 7th.
+- Fall 2014 classes begin on August 25th.
 See your advisor for details!

 |*PDF files require the Adobe Reader for your browser, available free from Adobe.|